accelazh/accelazh.github.io/_posts/2015-10-17-Dive-Into-Linux-Kernel-IO-Path.md

                                                 "m" (*(volatile unsigned int __force *)addr) ); }
     }

-    # where does high level driver sc.d plays in? by searching `to_driver` in drivers/scsi I found below.
+    # where does high level driver sd.c plays in? by searching `to_driver` in drivers/scsi I found below.
     # so I guess those high level drivers are high level, which interact with general scsi code, and low level drivers have no direct connection to them
     drivers\scsi\scsi.c::scsi_finish_command(struct scsi_cmnd *cmd)
         drv = scsi_cmd_to_driver(cmd);